massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

             .GetAsync()
         ```

-    1. Update the previous line of code by adding additional code to store the result of the expression in a new variable named **myProfile** of type **User**:
+    1. Update the previous line of code by adding more code to store the result of the expression in a new variable named *myProfile* of type **User**:

         ```
         User myProfile = await client.Me